TrendingTechnology/junior-AI-Generated-Flutter-Code/README.md

 ---

 ![flutter-agi](images/flutter-agi.png)
-## Flutter Codebase Generator
+## Flutter AI Full-Codebase
-The Flutter codebase generator (inspired to BabyAGI and smol-ai/developer) receives your input and create a Flutter codebase as an output.
+The Flutter AI Codebase (inspired to BabyAGI and smol-ai/developer) receives your input and create a Flutter codebase as an output.
 For example, you can ask the generator to "Create the shopping cart of an ecommerce app" or to "Connect a workout tracking app with database XYZ", the model will break down your request into actionable tasks and it will generate the code for you.